 |15 days in 1 month||CHF 706||CHF 449||BUY NOW|

-What are the Swiss Pass benefits?
+What Are the Swiss Pass Benefits?

 As mentioned above, there are a stack of Swiss Pass benefits – it’s not just all about Swiss train tickets for tourists.
 The Swiss Travel Pass benefits are as follows:

-- Without a doubt the biggest saving with the Swiss Train Pass for tourists is the inclusion of all long-distance bus, ferry and trains in Switzerland.
+- Without a doubt the biggest saving with the Swiss Train Pass for tourists is the inclusion of all long-distance buses, ferries and trains in Switzerland.
 This even includes all the Swiss Scenic trains, so you could plan your entire train travel in Switzerland by taking the most scenic route (note that some scenic routes require a supplement and / or reservation – see below for more information).

 - The pass also covers the use of public transportation in Switzerland in 90 towns and cities.